 Left the press conference earlier than normal.

-He told him twenty different ways.
+He told them 20 different ways.

 He didn't know anything.

-Said when he finds out, he'll let them know what he thinks.
+He said when he finds out, he'll let them know what he thinks.

 Until then, he's not getting interrogated.

-Says, I'm trying to get my football team ready for a game against a team in Tennessee on Sunday.
+He says, I'm trying to get my football team ready for a game against a team in Tennessee on Sunday.

 By the way, coach, you could give them the whole week off and they could still beat Tennessee.

-I don't know anything about it.
+You're asking me about this TO because I don't know anything about it.

 And yet the whole press conference was hyped as the answer.

-Whatever happened to TO press conference that was going to happen today.
+Whatever happened to T.O. press conference that was going to happen today?

 That was supposed to happen at his house.